Alpha-Amino Nitrogen

 - Label each sample appropriately with your Client ID, Sample Date, and Sample ID.
 Samples for Phenolics analysis also require a Crush Date, Varietal, and Appellation.
 The analysis cannot be performed without the applicable information for each sample.

-- We strive to provide same-day results for our clients and guarantee turnaround within 24 hours of sample receipt.
+- We provide same-day results by 7 pm with a guaranteed turnaround within 24 hours of sample receipt.

-- Those that are not analyzed same-day are refrigerated overnight and analyzed first thing the next morning.
+- Samples that are not analyzed same-daly are refrigerated overnight and analyzed first thing the next morning.

-- Results are delivered via email in PDF format.
+- Results are delivered via email in PDF format and uploaded to your account.

 - Our invoices are sent via email and are due upon receipt.